 Targeted at gamers, the ADATA XPG SX930 is one of the first drives to use JMicron's new JMF670H controller.
 It also has something ADATA calls Enterprise-grade MLC NAND flash.
 What is it exactly and does the JMicron controller have the necessary chops to make it in this competitive space?

 For most mainstream users, SSDs that employ TLC (Triple-Level Cell) NAND is the best way to go as it offers the best blend of performance and affordability.
 OCZ’s new Trion 100 SSD is the latest TLC drive to hit the market and we put it through its paces to see if it’s any good.

-In this special feature, whether you are using Windows or Mac, we show you how you can clone your existing hard drive onto a spanking new SSD, thereby relieving you of the tedious process of re-installing your OS and apps.
+We are updating our SSD migration guide, so whether you are using Windows or Mac, here's how you can clone your existing hard drive onto a spanking new SSD, thereby relieving you of the tedious process of re-installing your OS and apps.

 OCZ has refreshed its Vector drive with the new Vector 180.
 The new drive uses OCZ’s in-house developed Barefoot 3 controller and now features power loss protection.
 We check out this new drive to see if it’s a worthy alternative to kingpins from Samsung and Crucial.